azure-ad-b2c/samples/readme.md

 - [Banned password list](policies/banned-password-list-no-API) - For scenarios where you need to implement a sign up and password reset/change flow where the user cannot use a new password that is part of a banned password list.
 This sample does not use an API.

+- [Impersonation Flow](policies/impersonation-flows) - For scenarios where you require one user to impersonate another user.
+This is common for support desk or delegated administration of a user in an application or service.
+It is recommended to always issue the token of the original authenticated user and append additional information about the targeted impersonated user as part of the auth flow

 ## Social account policy enhancements
 - [Social identity provider force email verification](policies/social-idp-force-email) - When a users signs in with a social account, in some scenarios, the identity provider doesn't share the email address.
 This sample demonstrates how to force the user to provide and validate an email address.